Caleb-Wishart/COMS4507/README.md

 An an example saved block file is available in [example_block.json](./temp/example_block.json).

 This contains the data for 4 different blocks that had different identified attacks.
-The example should contain 3 attacks, 1 suppression and 2 insertion.
+The example should contain 6 attacks, 3 suppression and 3 insertion.